deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 They came stampeding out of the stairwell without any caution, like they’d already won, or like they were too excited to think.
 Vemik was waiting for them, hanging from the partial ceiling off to the side.

 He didn’t give them the chance to notice.
 He swung forward and tackled the first, feet first.
 He let his full weight land square in the middle of his attacker’s back, kicked off with his legs through his attacker and against the floor.
 There was a crunch and a wet splash, which he barely noticed.
-His leap let him tackle the second more fiercely than the first, then pull his broken body apart like a flailing naydra.
+His leap let him tackle the second more fiercely than the first, then pull his broken body apart like a flailing neyma.
 The third had enough time to wheel himself around but not enough to aim, so Vemik grabbed him, clubbed the fourth with the third, and then tossed his victim aside through the flimsy wall.

 There was a thud and a shriek, somewhere off to his right.
 One idiot left, who was just recovering from the hit.
 Humans were rarely very strong, but they were *always* tough, and always tougher than they looked.
 Idiot was tough enough to spring up to his feet, grab a knife from his belt and keep trying to fight.
 Slash, swipe—